Return to Contents

 The 2016 Festival show is Edinburgh Renaissance Band at St Mark's, once again at St Mark's Church, Castle Terrace.

-We play a large range of period instruments including shawms, cornetts, sackbuts, nakers, crumhorns, viols, fiddles, recorders, bells, bagpipes, racketts and serpent.
-The programme is introduced by Musical Director Murray Campbell, whose lively presentation provides a show that is a truly joyous experience, suitable for all ages, newcomers and regulars alike.
+The music, song and dance of the Medieval and Renaissance worlds is brought to life by the city's famous early music group.
+A dozen musicians play a huge range of period instruments including shawms, cornetts, sackbuts, nakers, crumhorns, viols, fiddles, recorders, bells, bagpipes, rackets and a serpent.
+The historically-costumed trio Polyhymnia perform lively Renaissance dances including a choreographed sword-fight.
+The show is introduced by Murray Campbell, whose entertaining presentation provides a show that is a truly joyous experience, suitable for all ages, newcomers and regulars alike.
 Length of Show: one hour with no interval.

 Tickets from Peter Jones (address below), or at the door :: Adults 10 pounds; Concessions 8 pounds; Children at school or younger Free (up to four children per adult or concession; school parties by arrangement).

 |Thursday 18th August, 20:30||Friday 19th August, 14:30||Friday 19th August, 20:30||Saturday 20th August, 14:30|

 The workshop is suitable for everyone, and provides an opportunity to participate in some early dances.
 It will be of interest to actors, directors, dancers, teachers, professionals and non-professionals, dancers and non-dancers, in fact anyone who would like to try something a little bit different and learn more about the period.

 At the end of the afternoon there will be a short informal performance of pieces learnt in the workshop, together with some demonstration dances by members of Polyhymnia.